Dynamic Matching Bandit For Two-Sided Online Markets: Experiments

 This appendix is organized as follows.
 In Section \ref{supp1:misc lemmas}, we provide the Bernstein concentration lemma and tail probability's upper bound and lower bound for the normal distribution.
-In Section \ref{app-sec:da algo}, the detail of the GS Algorithm \ref{algo:gs-algo} under the job application scenario is provided.
+In Section \ref{app-sec:da algo}, the detail of the DA Algorithm \ref{algo:gs-algo} under the job application scenario is provided.
 In Section \ref{Appendix: Lemma 6 proof}, we prove that if agents can submit valid rankings to the platform, agents will acquire the matching which is as least as good as the stable matching.
 In Section \ref{supp: Proof of Theorem 1 in appendix}, we provide detailed proof of the regret upper bound of \CCETC{}.
+In Section \ref{app sec: proof of stability with high p}, we prove the stable matching holding with high probability.
 In Section \ref{appendix: Example-6-cases}, the detailed instantaneous regret decomposition at time $t$ is available when we consider there are two agents and three arms in this online matching market.
-In Section \ref{sec5.3: Problem Dependent Lower Bound}, we show lemmas of the probability lower bound.
 Finally, we provide detailed proof of the instance-dependent regret lower bound in Section \ref{supp: lower bound proof}.
-In Section \ref{supp-sec: add sim}, we provide more experimental results of \CCETC.
+In Section \ref{supp-sec: add sim}, we provide more experimental results of UCB method and \CCETC.
+In addition, various simulation settings' result is presented in Section \ref{sec-app: simulation} and real data related materials are available in Section \ref{sec-app: add real data}.